ibm-cloud-docs/vpc/block_storage_vpc_about.md

 ### Context-based restrictions
 {: #block-storage-vpc-cbr}

 You can enable context-based restrictions (CBR) for block volume operations.
 These restrictions work with traditional IAM policies, which are based on identity, to provide an extra layer of protection.
-Unlike IAM policies, context-based restrictions don't assign access.
+Unlike IAM policies, context-based restrictions do not assign access.
 Context-based restrictions check that an access request comes from an allowed context that you configure, such as creating a data volume.
 For more information, see [Protecting Virtual Private Cloud (VPC) Infrastructure Services with context-based restrictions](/docs/vpc?topic=vpc-cbr).

 ### Encryption at rest and in transit
 {: #vpc-storage-encryption}

-{{site.data.keyword.cloud_notm}} takes the need for security seriously and understands the importance of being able to encrypt data to keep it safe.
 All block storage volumes are encrypted at rest with IBM-managed encryption by default.
 For more information about the industry standard protocols {{site.data.keyword.cloud}} follows for data encryption, see [IBM-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about&interface=ui&q=IBM-managed+encryption&tags=vpc#vpc-provider-managed-encryption).

 You can also choose to protect your volumes by creating an envelope encryption with your own root keys that are stored in one of the approved Key Management Systems (KMS).
 In {{site.data.keyword.cloud_notm}}, the KMS can be either located in the same or in another account as the service that is using an encryption key.
 This deployment pattern allows enterprises to centrally manage encryption keys for all corporate accounts.

 Your data is protected while at rest, and also in transit from the storage to the hypervisor and host.
-After you set up the encryption type for a boot or data volume, you can't change it.
+After you set the encryption type for a volume, the encryption type cannot be changed.

 For more information about data encryption, see [About data encryption for VPC](/docs/vpc?topic=vpc-vpc-encryption-about).